-Daniel W. Webster, ScD, MPH is Professor of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
-Dr. Webster is Director of the Johns Hopkins Center for Gun Policy and Research and Co-Director of the Johns Hopkins Center for the Prevention of Youth Violence.
-He leads the Johns Hopkins-Baltimore Collaborative for Violence Reduction and holds a joint appointment as Professor in the School of Education's Division of Public Safety Leadership at Johns Hopkins.
-Dr. Webster is one of the nation’s leading experts on firearm policy and the prevention of gun violence.
+Daniel W. Webster, ScD, MPH is Bloomberg Professor of American Health in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+After serving for 21 years leading a Johns Hopkins center devoted to research on gun violence prevention, Dr. Webster now serves as Distinguished Scholar for the Johns Hopkins Center for Gun Violence Solution.
+He is one of the nation’s leading experts on firearm policy and the prevention of gun violence.
 He is co-editor and contributor to Reducing Gun Violence in America: Informing Policy with Evidence and Analysis (JHU Press, 2013).
-He has published numerous articles on firearm policy, the prevention of gun violence, intimate partner violence, and youth violence prevention.
+Dr. Webster has published numerous articles on firearm policy, the prevention of gun violence, intimate partner violence, and youth violence prevention.
 He has studied the effects of a variety of violence prevention interventions including firearm and alcohol policies, policing strategies, street outreach and conflict mediation, and school-based curricula.
-Dr. Webster teaches Understanding and Preventing Violence and Graduate Seminar in Injury Research and Policy.
+Dr. Webster teaches Understanding and Preventing Violence and Crafting Effective Solutions to Gun Violence: A Problem-Solving Seminar.

 Honors & Awards

-Below is a selection of 5 recent publications.
+Below is a list of recent or key publications.

 Webster DW.
 Public Health Approaches to Reducing Community Gun Violence.
 Daedalus 2022; 151 (1): 38–48. https://doi.org/10.1162/daed_a_01886